-BXml Reference, also called the Command Reference, provides a tabular graphical interface tool for searching for and displaying command opcodes, registers, structures and instructions.
+Command Reference provides a tabular graphical interface tool for searching for and displaying command opcodes, registers, structures, and instructions.

-GPU Overview serves as an introduction to the GPU and the subsystems which comprise it.
+GPU Overview introduces the GPU and its subsystems.
 This includes high level descriptions of its hardware pipelines, command formats, register maps, and supported memory/surface formats.

-Configurations tracks the evolution of the graphics architecture and provides generational information as to many basic architectural attributes.
+Configurations tracks the evolution of the graphics architecture and provides generational information for many basic architectural attributes.